RyanL1997/nexus-opensearch-catalog/docs/sop-integration-setup.md

 - During import, resolve conflicts by mapping the `.ndjson` index pattern to an existing one.
 - Ensure that required index patterns are created before importing visualizations.

+## Publish to OpenSearch Catalog Repository

+Once the integration has been validated and confirmed to function correctly, the final step is to share your work with a broader audience or make it accessible for reuse within your organization or community.
+Publishing your integration involves uploading the associated files and documentation to the OpenSearch Catalog GitHub repository, ensuring that other developers or teams can benefit from your efforts.
+This section provides a high-level guide to preparing, uploading, and publishing your integration.

+Preparing for Publication

+**1. Organize Your Assets:**

+  - Ensure all relevant files are properly structured and clearly named, including:
+    - Materialized View Queries: Save queries in a .sql file for easy reference.
+    - .ndjson Files: Include all visualization and dashboard files.
+    - Integration Documentation: Provide a README describing the integration setup, use case, and troubleshooting tips.
+Here is an example for an existing version of [Amazon CloudFront Integration’s README.md in OpenSearch Catalog Repo](https://github.com/opensearch-project/opensearch-catalog/blob/main/integrations/observability/amazon_cloudfront/README.md).

+**2. Include Metadata:**

+  - Add descriptive metadata for your integratio
+    - Integration Name: A clear and concise name (e.g., "S3 VPC Flow Logs Dashboard").
+    - Purpose: A brief explanation of the integration’s functionality.
+    - Requirements: Specify dependencies such as OpenSearch version, permissions, and data formats.

+**3. Perform a Final Validation:**

+  - Test the integration end-to-end to confirm all components (e.g., dashboards, queries, indices) work as expected.

+For detailed instructions on how to upload and manage integrations in the OpenSearch Catalog, please refer to the OpenSearch Catalog Integration Documentation.

 ## Reference

 - Creating Dashboards in OpenSearch: https://opensearch.org/docs/latest/dashboards/dashboard/index/
 - Flint Assets in OpenSearch Spark: https://github.com/opensearch-project/opensearch-spark/blob/main/docs/index.md
+- Documentation of Integrations in OpenSearch Dashboards: https://opensearch.org/docs/latest/integrations/
+- Guidance of Publish OpenSearch Integration Assets: https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/integrations/README.md